cloudquery/cloudquery/website/pages/blog/analysing-gcp-cost-with-bigquery-and-cq.md

 ## Summary

-In this short blog post we just shared a sample of what you can do by combining cost data with your infrastructure state/metadata fetched by CloudQuery to BigQuery.
-The number of use-cases around cost (aka "FinOps" :) ) is really infinite and all depends on what you are trying to achieve and optimise for.
-CloudQuery with BigQuery is a power tools for analysis which ensures cheap storage and fast querying on large amount of data.
+In this short blog post we just shared a sample of what you can do by combining cost data with your infrastructure state/metadata synced by CloudQuery to BigQuery.
+The number of use cases around cost (aka "FinOps" :) ) is really infinite and it all depends on what you are trying to achieve and optimize for.
+CloudQuery with BigQuery is a powerful tool for analysis which ensures cheap storage and fast querying on large amount of data.

 We hope you enjoyed this tutorial and found it useful.
 If you have any questions or feedback, please reach out to us on [Discord](https://discord.gg/8qZ7Y4Z) or [Twitter](https://twitter.com/cloudqueryio).